All Episodes

 Here from NBC News, July 22nd, former National Security Advisor John Bolton admits to planning foreign coups.

-Pressed about his involvement, Bolton cited an unsuccessful attempt to oust Venezuelan president Nicolas Maduro during the Trump administration.
+Pressed about his involvement, Bolton cited an unsuccessful attempt to oust Venezuelan President Nicolas Maduro during the Trump administration.

-And he tweeted this quote, just saw CNN shamefully call what is happening today in Venezuela a quote, coup attempt.
+In April of 2019, which was of course the second to last year of the Trump administration, and he tweeted this, quote, just saw CNN shamefully call what is happening today in Venezuela a quote coup attempt.

 No, the coup was somehow what Cuba did in Venezuela.

-By then it was clear to both officials that, quote, this was the day.
+By then, it was clear to both officials that, quote, this was the day.

-Bolton tells Axios, for the first time in his tenure as National Security Advisor, Bolton woke Donald Trump.
+Bolton tells Axios, for the first time in his tenure as national security advisor, Bolton woke Donald Trump.

-Bolton emerged in front of the White House and shocked the international media by declaring that Padrino, Moreno, and Ivan Hernandez Dala, the head of the presidential guard, had all conspired against Maduro, quote.
+And it's in the early afternoon, by which time the situation had, quote, taken a dip downhill, Bolton emerged in front of the White House and shocked the international media by declaring that Padrinho, Moreno, and Ivan Hernandez-Dalla, the head of the Presidential Guard, had all conspired against Maduro.

 The regime insiders never fully trusted the opposition's promises.